logivations/zulip_status_watcher/README.md

 This script will:
 1. Build the Docker image
-2. Run the container with `/data` mounted
+2. Run the container in detached mode with `/data` mounted
-3. Automatically remove the container when stopped (`--rm` flag)
+3. **Automatically restart the container on system reboot** (`--restart unless-stopped`)

+The container will now start automatically when your system boots!

 #### Manual Docker Commands: